MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Movie DB DataSource

 DB data sources is the actual implementation of the Local data source introduced in the repository module.
-Those data sources are using room DB to cash data locally and perform operations on it.
+Those data sources are using room DB to cache data locally and perform operations on it.

 Our [MovieDBDataSource](db/src/main/java/com/khoshnaw/db/dbDataSource/movie/MovieDBDataSource.kt) Implements `MovieLocalDataSource` interface and gives concrete implementation for it. and notice that it takes a MovieDao object in its constructor and uses it to perform its operations. for